NotKeshav/BotStatus/README.md

+**First of all thank you @Teletips, I've took this repo from them also visit their github profile @Teletips**

 <h1 align= center> Powerful_BotStatus-TeLeTiPs</h1>
 <h3 align = center>Easy & powerful bot to check if your all Telegram bots are working or not.
 This bot status bot refreshes automatically & runs for 24x7 hours.</h3>
 <p align="center">